fullstack-development/web3-roadmap/defi/trading/technical.md

 ## Questions:

 * What is the difference between technical and fundamental analysis?
-* What do Japanese candlesticks reflect?
+* What are Japanese candlesticks?
+How to read them?
+*
 * What does the Market glass show and why is it needed?
 * What are the Support and Resistance Levels set for?
 * Trend Lines - what does it show a trader?